macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 ---

+## The Hotel

-## The Hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre:
+The hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre.

 ## RESERVATIONS DUE DATE